rafrasenberg/rafrasenberg-website/content/posts/kubernetes/kubernetes-terraform-traefik-2.md

 ---
 title: "Using Traefik as Ingress Controller on a Kubernetes cluster with cert-manager | Part 2"
-description: "Part 2 of the Kubernetes mini blog series.
+description: "Part 2 of the Kubernetes blog series.
 In this part we deploy the Traefik dashboard and an example application to our cluster, fully TLS encrypted."
 date: 2020-11-22T06:27:18+01:00
 draft: false
 toc: false